1,000+ Opportunities

 Save a search for “Department of Defense” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Open to U.S. institutions of higher education only.
+Search similar grants →According to the current listing, eligibility includes: Open to U.S. institutions of higher education only.
 Optional white papers due May 2, 2025.
 Full proposals due September 5, 2025.
 Teams must demonstrate multidisciplinary research capability spanning multiple traditional disciplines.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 The Department of Defense FY2026 Defense University Research Instrumentation Program (DURIP) provides funding for U.S. universities to acquire research equipment and instrumentation in areas important to national defense, including AI and machine learning hardware.
 The program is administered jointly by the Army Research Office (ARO), Office of Naval Research (ONR), and Air Force Office of Scientific Research (AFOSR), with approximately $34 million available and 95 awards anticipated.
 DURIP funds the acquisition of specialized computing hardware for AI/ML research (GPU clusters, TPUs, neuromorphic processors), robotics and autonomous systems testbeds, sensor arrays and data collection systems for machine learning training, high-performance computing infrastructure for defense-relevant AI research, and laboratory equipment for human-AI interaction studies.
 The program specifically supports equipment that enhances research-related education in DoD-priority disciplines.
 While general-purpose computing is not eligible, computing equipment directly supporting DoD-relevant AI research programs qualifies.
 No cost sharing is required.